ttab/ttab.github.io/separation.md

 * a `representationtype` set to `associated`.
 * no renditions.

 N.B.
-In contrast to level 1, this level is not part of `body_html5`.
+In contrast to level 1, items linked on this level do not show in `body_html5`.

 ```json
 {